epensinger/pyLessons/U2-Functions/1-StringFunctions/readme.md

 s.upper() - turns the string to upper case

 s.title() - turns the string to title case

+s.lstrip() - removes any spaces to the left of the string

+s.rstrip() - removes any spaces to the right of the string

+s.strip() - removes any spaces to either side of the string

 s.isalpha() - checks to see if all the characters are letters